Riding Through History: The Legacy of the Silver Spurs Rodeo in Kissimmee, FL

 The Silver Spurs Rodeo in Kissimmee, Florida, had a humble beginning in 1941.
 It all started when Osceola County ranchers gathered in Tallahassee to ride in the inaugural parade for Florida Governor Spessard Holland.

 This sparked the idea of continuing to gather and enjoy their shared interest in horseback riding.
-In May that year, the Silver Spurs Riding Club was formed and quickly grew in popularity across the state.
+In May of that year, the Silver Spurs Riding Club was formed and quickly grew in popularity across the state.

 The First Rodeo